Panditrao Agashe: Career in business: 1956–1986

 Agashe's father left the syndicate to him in a strong position, with several senior managers of the company aiding Agashe, given his considerable youth when he joined the board of directors in 1957.
 Between 1958 and 1966, the syndicate continued regular operation under the board's management and Agashe's supervision, during which time he financially aided several farming communities around the Malshiras taluka, including those regions affected by the Panshet dam flood in 1961.

 The later half of the 1960s saw Agashe battle the Government of Maharashtra's socialist land acquisition schemes, which he ultimately lost, relinquishing several thousand acres of syndicate owned land to the Government of India.
-He was also known for his philanthropy, donating to several Maharashtra Mandals across India.
+He was also known for his philanthropy, donating to several Maharashtra Mandals across India, most notably funding the purchase of the building to house the Maharashtra Niwas in Kolkata.
 By 1966, Agashe's brother Dnyaneshwar had joined him on the board of directors of the syndicate, and further founded the Suvarna Sahakari Bank in 1969, of which Agashe was a director.
-Agashe became the joint managing director of the company in July 1970.
+In 1966, he would also serve on the alumni board of the New English School Ramanbaug.
+In 1969, him and his brother financially supported the Tilak Maharashtra University.
+He became the joint managing director of the company in July 1970.

 In the early 1970s, Agashe established the Mandar Printing Press in Shaniwar Peth, naming it after his nephew Mandar.
+In 1972, he served as the manager for his brother's Suvarna Sahakari Bank.
 In 1973, he also donated an exhibit named after his father to the Raja Dinkar Kelkar Museum.
 Beginning in the 1970s, under Agashe and his brother, the syndicate manufactured liquor in Shreepur, Maharashtra, specialising in whisky and rum production under its several flagship brands.
 The syndicate was one of the first companies to produce a range of government-approved liquors after the Maharashtra state prohibition, called Indian Made Foreign Liquor.
 In 1978, Agashe retired as joint managing director of the syndicate, leaving his brother as sole managing director.
 By the early 1980s, under Agashe's management, the syndicate also briefly engaged in the business of metal printing.
 In 1984, Agashe survived a heart attack, having been a heavy smoker for most of his life.